kyegupov/comicplayer/README.txt

 The purpose of this application is simple.

 It is not very convenient to read a comic (either scanned or digitally drawn) on a regular computer display.
-Usually vertical resolution is unsatisfactory and you have to zoom it (quality sucks) or scroll it (irritating).
+Usually vertical resolution is unsatisfactory and you have to zoom it (quality loss) or scroll it (irritating).
+Also, scanned comics are often of inferior quality.

-This program can segment a comic page into individual panels and highlight them one by one (or row by row), allowing you to navigate between them using the keyboard.
-Segmentation is performed automatically (via some quite dumb and slow algorithm), but you can fix/adjust it manually.
+This program can segment a comic page into "rows" and easily scroll between them using keyboard.
+Segmentation is performed automatically.

+Also, source files are enhanced and automatically zoomed to fit in the monitor optimally.

 SUPPORTED PLATFORMS
 ===================

-Windows (XP, Vista - tested; 2000, 7 - should work; NT, 9x - not sure and you should abandon them anyway)
+Windows (XP, Vista - tested; 2000, 7 - should work).
+You might want to use prebuilt binary distribution instead.

-Linux (Debian Squeeze, Ubuntu 9.10 - tested and already have all necessary compiled packages; with other distros you are on your own)
+Linux (Ubuntu 11.04/Linux Mint 11) - tested and should work.

 INSTALLATION INSTRUCTIONS
 =========================